Why Gass Weber Mullins?

 Gass Weber Mullins is a litigation boutique of 12 innovative lawyers with decades of trial and appellate experience.
 Our firm elected not to pursue a high-volume, routine litigation practice.
 Instead, as a boutique with many highly skilled, experienced lawyers we can focus on our clients’ most important litigation challenges.
 We staff cases so that senior, experienced lawyers are actively involved.
 As a result, our clients get the immediate, direct benefits of the judgment and efficiencies that are acquired through experience.

 As a firm we combine the intelligence and creativity necessary to solve the most difficult factual and legal issues.
-Two of our five founding members worked in-house managing litigation and their perspective on what clients appreciate and deserve shapes our firm culture.
+One of our founding members worked in-house managing litigation and his perspective on what clients appreciate and deserve shapes our firm culture.
 Two other members joined us after years of service as highly regarded trial judges, and they add unique insights into which facts and arguments will resonate with juries and judges.
 Others have a deep reservoir of courtroom skills and appellate experience drawn from decades of trials and appeals.

 Since opening in 2004, the firm’s lawyers have prosecuted and defended cases in 36 states encompassing complex issues of national and international scope.
 We also have significant experience conducting mock trials and other jury research.
 This research helps secure great trial results by giving our lawyers the added dimension of understanding what motivates jurors beyond just the bare facts and the law.
 For appeals, we conduct mock arguments before former appellate judges which brings focus to the most persuasive legal and policy arguments.